Stand Up Resources

 Stand Up Awareness Week a time for your school to take a stand against homophobic, transphobic, and biphobic bullying that many lesbian, gay, bisexual, transgender, and intersex (LGBTI+) students experience.

 By marking Stand Up Awareness Week in your school, you can help to create a friendlier, safer school for LGBTI+ students.
-This year, Stand Up Awareness Week takes place from November 11th-15th.
+This year, Stand Up Awareness Week takes place from November 16th-20th 2020.

-Each year we send resource packs to second-level schools and youth services around Ireland.
-You can download the 2019 resources below so that your school can take part.
+Each year we send resource packs to second-level schools and youth services around Ireland at the beginning of October.

 2019 School Resources

 - Stand Up Resource/Activity Pack 2019 This resource is packed with cross-curricular activities, an introduction to LGBTI+ terminology and information on supporting trans students.

 - Stand Up Poster for Schools 2019 (English)